Kirbyrc/Glenn-Heat-Pump/README.md

 ### HPEmulator (Remote-Side Emulation)

-For the remote to work, it needs to believe that it is talking directly to the heatpump.
-To enable this, the code contains an emulator that has the purpose of keeping the remote happy.
+For the remote to work, it needs to believe that it is talking directly to the heat pump.
+To enable this, the code contains a CN105 emulator whose purpose is to keep the remote happy.
 The `HPEmulator` class (in `components/cn105/hp_emulator_idf.cpp`) responds to all CN105 protocol messages that the remote sends, as though the ESP32 *were* the heat pump:

 - **Ping/Connect** packets from the remote receive the correct connection acknowledgement.
 - **Config request** packets return a valid capability response so the remote knows what modes are supported.